ezeslucky/dockly2.0/README.md

-Dockly is a free, self-hostable Platform as a Service (PaaS) that simplifies the deployment and management of applications and databases.
+Dockly is a free, self-hostable Platform as a Service  that simplifies the deployment and management of applications and databases.

 ### Features